 “Over 50% of Global 2000 companies will have modernized and IoT enabled their industrial control systems by 2021 without addressing cybersecurity or public safety concerns, prompting regulators to legislate.”

-What Can You Do About It?
+What Can You Do About IoT Network Security?
 Start with Network Segmentation.

-For more information on network segmentation and slicing enabled by Pluribus Networks’ Linux-based Netvisor ONE network operating system and the Adaptive Cloud Fabric click here.
+Learn more information on our network and traffic segmentation solution and network slicing enabled by Pluribus Networks’ Linux-based Netvisor ONE network operating system and the Adaptive Cloud Fabric.
+We also have a blog entitled “what is network segmentation“, which provides an overview to a modern approach.

 About the Author